sjbennett123/scottjbennett/content/toee/character_sheet.md

 Gnome Mining

-+1 to hit vz kobalds goblins
++1 to hit vs Kobalds and Goblins